etalab-ia/ocr-xtract/README.md

 This project is conducted by the [Lab IA](https://www.etalab.gouv.fr/datasciences-et-intelligence-artificielle) at [Etalab](https://www.etalab.gouv.fr/).
 The aim of the Lab IA is to help the french administration to modernize its services by the use of modern AI techniques.
 Other Lab IA projects can be found at the [main GitHub repo](https://github.com/etalab-ia/).
 #### -- Project Status: [Active]

 ## OCR Xtract
-OCR-Xtract is a tool
+OCR-Xtract is a tool to extract information from administrative documents.
+It is meant to ease the work of state agents willing to validate administrative dossiers.
+OCR_Xtract will consist in :
+- A front-end for uploading files (not included in this repo)
+- An API to access the extracting logic
+- The code to extract the information from the scanned images.

 ### Methods Used
 * OCR